tremella/tech_test_bank/README.md

 Users should be able to:

 - deposit and withdraw funds,
-- see their current balance, and
+- see their current balance,
-- obtain a statement of their transaction history.
+- obtain a statement of their transaction history, and
 - interact with a virtual teller (my addition)

 Full requirements and acceptance criteria can be found at https://github.com/makersacademy/course/blob/master/individual_challenges/bank_tech_test.md